-The implementation of our RTM emulation system is in the context of our Palacios VMM, but its overall design could be used within other VMMs.
-We now describe our system, starting with the assumptions we make and the context of our implementation, then describing the pageflipping approach it is based on, and finally the architecture and operation of the system itself.
+The implementation of our RTM emulation system is in the context of our Palacios VMM [9], but its overall design could be used within other VMMs.
+We now describe our system, starting with the assumptions we make and the context of our implementation, followed by an explanation of the page-flipping approach the system is based on, and finally the architecture and operation of the system itself.